Reskilling and upskilling of the working population

 Financial support for worker training

-The Ministry of Education and Vocational Training (MEFP) announces financial support worth 24.5 million euro aimed at the qualification and requalification of the active population.
+The Ministry of Education, Vocational Training and Sports (MEFD) announces financial support worth 24.5 million euro aimed at the qualification and requalification of the active population.
 The call, linked to Component 20 of the Recovery, Transformation and Resilience Plan, aims to promote the training of workers and the accreditation of their skills to thus improve their employability.

 Companies, business associations and non-profit entities may apply for these grants for the implementation of training projects that allow workers to update their professional skills or acquire new skills, especially those linked to emerging sectors, such as New advanced technology of the information, automated mechanical manufacturing and robotics, aeronautical equipment or Biopharmacy and advanced medical products, among others.